ougarcia/reloj/README.md

 # Reloj
-A lightweight web framework for Ruby for creating database-backed web applications with the Model-View-Controller pattern.
-It features an ActiveRecord pattern ORM, convenient methods for cookie storage for things like session tokens, convenient executables to make development faster (like `reloj new name_of_app`), and is designed to be easy to deply.
+A lightweight web framework for creating database-backed web applications with the Model-View-Controller pattern.
+It features an active record pattern ORM, convenient methods for cookie storage for things like session tokens, convenient command line interface to speed up development (like `reloj new name_of_app`), and is designed to be easy to deploy.
 Check out a [live app built with reloj and deployed on heroku](https://reloj-todo.herokuapp.com/)

 ## Getting Started